|27 Mar 2017 10:38 AM GMT Sign in|

-The Albania One UN Programme (see below links to original document and subsequent amendments) builds on the areas of intervention of the UN Development Assistance Framework (UNDAF) 2006-2010 agreed between the Government of Albania and participating UN Agencies.
+The Albania One UN Programme of Cooperation for Sustainable Development (see below link to original document ) builds on the areas of intervention of the UN Development Assistance Framework (UNDAF) 2017-2021 agreed between the Government of Albania and participating UN Agencies.
 Following close consultations with the Government of Albania and other national and international stakeholders and building on priority areas of the UNDAF, it was agreed that under the One UN, impact and development effectiveness will be improved in the following areas:

-In all five priority areas, the core principles of gender equality and development of national capacity are upheld and incorporated throughout the implementation process.
+In all four priority areas, the core principles of gender equality and development of national capacity are upheld and incorporated throughout the implementation process.

 The One UN Programme is implemented in a collaborative manner under the strategic leadership of the Government of Albania and the UN Resident Coordinator.
 The UN Resident Coordinator provides leadership and coordination throughout the programming process as the One UN Leader.
 Prioritization of the funding allocation is determined jointly by the Government, the UN Resident Coordinator and the Participating UN Organizations through the Joint Executive Committee.

 The Programme of Cooperation for Sustainable Development (PoCSD) 2017-2021 is nationally executed under the overall co-ordination of a Joint Executive Committee (JEC) chaired by the Deputy Prime Minister and the UN Resident Coordinator.
 In order to ensure effective ownership over the Programme, the government authorities are involved at all levels of management structures.